omundy/learn-javascript/javascript-1/1-2-control-flow/control-flow.md

 Students who complete this module will be able to:

-- Demonstrate how to install Javascript in a web page.
+- Demonstrate how to
-- Explain why and how to use comments in Javascript.
+- Explain
-- Use Javascript to create and use variables.
+- Use Javascript to
-- List common syntax issues when programming Javascript.
+- List

 </details>